 For most users, selecting the best test methods and outside labs is a daunting task.
 If possible the carbon user should have a full-time or part-time carbon specialist to help guide decisions on their process systems.

 In addition to the standard test methods, advanced test methods have become available.
 Perhaps the best of the new test methods available is the Gravimetric Rapid Pore Size Distribution (GRPD) test method1, invented by Dr. Mick Greenbank.
 The GRPD is a modern test method which provides rapid and cost-effective information for aqueous and vapor trace organic removals.

-A Greenbank developed off-shoot of GRPD technology is the emerging trace capacity test method2 based upon a vapor-phase sorbent challenge with tetrafluoromethane (TFM) (which was recently outlined in the _______issue of WC&P.) GRPD uses 1,1,1,2-tetrafluoroethane as the challenge gas.
+A Greenbank developed off-shoot of GRPD technology is the emerging trace capacity test method2 based upon a vapor-phase sorbent challenge with tetrafluoromethane (TFM) (which was recently outlined in the June issue of WC&P.) GRPD uses 1,1,1,2-tetrafluoroethane as the challenge gas.